Soleb: Amenhotep III

 depicted deified with ram-horns.
 The architect may have been Amenhotep, son of Hapu.

 At Sedeinga, a companion temple was built by Amenhotep III to Queen Tiye as a manifestation of the Eye of Ra.

 The so-called Prudhoe Lions originally stood as guardian figures at this temple inscribed with the name of Amenhotep III.
 They depict a lioness, as symbols of Sekhmet, a major deity who protected the pharaohs.

 Akhenaten

 During the reign of Akhenaten, he initially is shown worshipping his father and Amen at the temple.
 But later, he re-dedicated the temple to Aten.

 Tutankhamen

 During the reign of Tutankhamen, the religious reforms of his father, Akhenaten, were reversed and the temple was rededicated to Amen-Ra.
-He finished the second granite lion and inscribed his name on the Prudhoe Lions.
+Tutankhamun finished the second granite lion and inscribed his name on the Prudhoe Lions.

 Ay

 During the reign of Ay, he also inscribed his name on the Prudhoe Lions.